nhsconnect/gpconnect/pages/testing/testing_deliverables.md

 ---
-title: Testing Assets
+title: Testing assets
 keywords: testing deliverables
 tags: [engagement,testing]
 sidebar: overview_sidebar
 permalink: testing_deliverables.html
-summary: "Details of what test resources have been made available to support the holistic <br/>testing of provider APIs and consumer applications."
+summary: "Details of what test resources have been made available to support the holistic testing of provider APIs and consumer applications."
 ---

-## Provider Testing (SIT) ##
+## Provider testing (SIT) ##

 An automated provider test harness has been made publically available to allow standardised testing of the FHIR APIs prior to any formal assurance activities being undertaken.
-This approach aims to streamline the end-to-end assurance process by ensuring that a common baseline level of technical conformance has been achieved, an thus fewer issues are surfaced during formal assurance.
+This approach aims to streamline the end-to-end assurance process by ensuring that a common baseline level of technical conformance has been achieved and, thus, fewer issues are surfaced during formal assurance.

 {% include download.html content="Download the [GP Connect Provider Test Suite](https://github.com/nhsconnect/gpconnect-provider-testing) to help validate the technical conformance of your provider API implementation." %}